opendatacube/datacube-ows/README.rst

   the Flask dev server.

-* In addition to the packages required for the Datacube and Flask, the Datacube WMS server requires the skimage package:  `conda install skimage`
+* In addition to the packages required for the Datacube and Flask, the Datacube WMS server requires the scikit-image package:  `conda install scikit-image`

 Credits
 ---------